yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 There are number of known implemenatation of consistent data presence in a cluster.
 They can be commonly named as "wait for LSN" technique.
-The biggest issue with this technique is the abscence of rollback gauarantees at replica in case of transaction failure on one master or some of the replics in the cluster.
+The biggest issue with this technique is the abscence of rollback guarantees at replica in case of transaction failure on one master or some of the replicas in the cluster.

-To provide such capabilities a new functionality should be introduced in Tarantool core, with limitation mentioned before - backward compatilibity and ease of cluster orchestration.
+To provide such capabilities a new functionality should be introduced in Tarantool core, with requirements mentioned before - backward compatilibity and ease of cluster orchestration.

 ## Detailed design